grapa-dev/grapa/maintainers/BUILD_AND_DEPLOYMENT/GITHUB_ACTIONS_POLICY.md

 ## Core Principle

-**All GitHub Actions workflows must use explicit triggers only.
-No workflow should be triggered automatically by commits, pushes, or other operations.**
+**All custom GitHub Actions workflows must use explicit triggers only.
+Built-in GitHub workflows (like Pages) may trigger automatically as expected.**

 ## Current Workflows